 You probably have taken a lot of photos of your pet in all kinds of situations, poses and light.
 Perhaps you are wondering which one(s) of those photos to choose.
 Here is a tip: Think about your pet as you'd think about another human being.
 How would they want to be portrayed?

 Most pets looks adorable in playing mode but most of the time they will look much better when painted sitting up or lying in a comfortable, portrait-like position.
-If you have something else in mind or you have a photo that you love and you think it would make a good painting, feel free to send it to me and we can discuss your ideas further.
+If you have something else in mind or you have a photo that you love and you think it would make a good painting, feel free to send it to us and we can discuss your ideas further.

 Remember : the best reference photos are high resolution.
-Please make sure the photos are not overexposed (lacking detail in brigthest areas) or blurry.
+Please make sure the photos are not overexposed (lacking detail in brigthtest areas) or blurry.
 Don't worry about the color that much.
 That is an easy thing to fix.